Danish137/physician-notetaker/README.md

 An AI-powered system for medical transcription analysis, extracting structured medical information, performing sentiment analysis, and generating SOAP notes from physician-patient conversations.

+## 🔍 How to Review (Recommended)

+**No setup is required to review this assignment.**

+1. Open the demonstration notebook: notebooks/01_data_exploration.ipynb

+2. Scroll to **“View Results”**
+   - The notebook loads **pre-generated outputs** from `data/output/`
+   - These represent the complete and intended results of the pipeline

+3. Live execution cells are included for completeness.
+   - LLM-assisted execution requires an API key
+   - Local-only execution is supported but produces less refined summaries

+This approach ensures the solution is fully reviewable without installing dependencies or configuring API keys.

 ## 🎯 Features

 ### 1. Medical NLP Summarization